aaycock/blog/_posts/2021-07-02-homeassistant-supervisor-bridge-support.markdown

 sudo -i
 ```

-CD to the src directory
+Exec into the docker container and cd to the src directory
 ```
 ┌──(root💀kali)-[~]
 └─# docker exec -it hassio_supervisor /bin/bash